Revisiting the $DD^\ast$ chiral interactions with the local momentum-space regularization up to the third order and the nature of $T_{cc}^+$: Introduction

 Based on the instructive works of Weinberg~\cite{Weinberg:1990rz,Weinberg:1991um}, in the past decades, the modern framework of nuclear forces was constructed upon the chiral effective field theory (\xEFT)~\cite{Epelbaum:2008ga,Machleidt:2011zz}.
 In \xEFT, the short-range part of the nuclear forces is parameterized as the four-fermion contact interactions through integrating out the heavy particle exchanging (e.g., the vector meson $\rho$ and $\omega$, etc.), while the long- and intermediate-range parts are presented by the one-pion exchange (OPE) and multi-pion exchange interactions, respectively~\cite{Ordonez:1995rz,Kaiser:1997mw,Epelbaum:1999dj}.
 The latter can be derived from the chiral symmetry of QCD via a model-independent way.
 The study of nucleon-nucleon ($NN$) interactions indicates that the leading order (LO) two-pion exchange (TPE) potential is very weak and insufficient to provide the appropriate attractive force at the intermediate range, and which is in fact described by the subleading TPE potential with an insertion of the subleading pion-nucleon vertices~\cite{Epelbaum:2005pn,Epelbaum:2008ga,Machleidt:2011zz}.
 It was found that the large values of the low energy constants (LECs) in the subleading pion-nucleon Lagrangians leads to the attractive source.
 The values of these LECs can be quantitatively understood using the phenomenological resonance saturation model (RSM)~\cite{Bernard:1996gq}.
 It was shown that these large value LECs in the \xEFT~without explicit $\Delta$ resonance actually stem from the `high' (note that $m_\Delta-m_N\approx 2m_\pi<m_\rho$, where $m_\rho\sim770$ MeV is usually regarded as the truly high energy scale in chiral perturbation theory) energy scale $\Delta$ baryon as well as the pion-pion correlation (or the $\sigma$ meson)~\cite{Bernard:1996gq}.

-Epelbaum \etal~noticed that the TPE loop diagrams calculated within the dimensional regularization accompanying with the large value LECs in subleading pion-nucleon vertices lead to unsatisfactory convergence of chiral expansion and uncertain consequences in few-nucleon systems, e.g., the unphysical deeply bound states in the low partial waves of isoscalar channel~\cite{Epelbaum:2002ji}.
+Epelbaum \etal~noticed that the TPE loop diagrams calculated within the dimensional regularization accompanying with the large value LECs in subleading pion-nucleon vertices lead to unsatisfactory convergence of chiral expansion and uncertain consequences in few-nucleon systems, e.g., the unphysical deeply bound states in the low partial waves of isoscalar channel~\cite{Epelbaum:2002ji,Epelbaum:2003gr}.
 The expediency is to use the small value LECs, but this is not compatible with the pion-nucleon scattering data~\cite{Fettes:1998ud,Krebs:2007rh}.
 In order to cure this problem, Epelbaum \etal~argued that one needs to suppress the high-momentum modes of the exchanged pions, since they cannot be suitably handled in an EFT who only properly works in the soft scales.
-They proposed to calculate the TPE loop diagrams using the cutoff regularization and combining the spectral function representation rather than the dimensional regularization~\cite{Epelbaum:2002ji,Reinert:2017usi,Epelbaum:2022cyo}.
+In order to solve this problem, the TPE loop diagrams using the cutoff regularization combining the spectral function representation scheme~\cite{Epelbaum:2003gr, Epelbaum:2003xx, Epelbaum:2004fk}, local regularization scheme~\cite{Epelbaum:2014efa, Epelbaum:2014sza} and semilocal regularization scheme~\cite{Reinert:2017usi} were proposed.
+One can see review~\cite{Epelbaum:2019kcf} for the state-of-the-art.
 This is analogous to the means for improving the convergence of chiral expansion in the SU(3) case~\cite{Donoghue:1998krd,Donoghue:1998bs}.
+In addition, it was shown that an covariant \xEFT~can moderate the TPE contribution~\cite{Xiao:2020ozd,Wang:2021kos,Lu:2021gsb} even using the dimensional regularization.